vipulgupta2048/firedocs/websocket-app/Impressions/URL bar.md

 # URL bar

-Completion Status: No
-Created: Jan 28, 2020 11:29 AM

 ## Overview

-The URL bar in the API app is the hub area for sending, saving and modifying requests.
+The URL bar in the WebSocket (WS) app is the hub area for establishing, modifying and saving connections.

-You can specify the API endpoint in the URL field as well as set the request method that you want to set for your API request.
-The `Default` and `Project` environmental snippets (if working with project) can be easily accessed as well from the URL bar.
-Request method available for use in the API app through the dropdown list is as follows:
+The URL bar is where you can specify the server endpoint in the URL field and use the `Connect` button to establish a connection with the WebSockets.
+The `Default` and `Project` environmental snippets (if working with project) can be easily accessed and selected from the URL bar.

-- GET
-- POST
-- PATCH
-- PUT
-- DELETE
-- HEAD
-- OPTION
-- PURGE
-- LINK
-- UNLINK

-- PLACEHOLDER FOR URL BAR with the request method dropdown list open

-If you like to learn more about components of the URL bar then check out the additional resources below.
-Coming up next is **Making your first request with the API app using the URL bar.**
+## Configuring Protocols

+Firecamp WebSocket app offers support to configure protocols for your WebSocket connection.
+Multiple protocols can be added in the dialog box seperated with , (comma)

+> Placeholder for Config menu screenshot in ws app

 ## Additional Resources